liquifusion/cfwheels-background-tasks/README.md

 trying to run it.
 (These particular tasks will be left behind in your database so you can investigate them.)

+### `application.backgroundTasks.RUN_IN_THREADS`

+`[boolean]` default `true`

+Whether or not to run background tasks within separate threads.
+It's useful to turn this off if you need to debug a task by dumping values to the browser, etc.

 ## Building the plugin release

 Follow these steps: